R3Conclave/conclave-samples/tribuo-tutorials/README.md

 This function invokes the `TribuoTask.encode()` function, responsible for serializing the task into a `ByteArray`.
-The function then sends a [Mail](https://docs.conclave.net/mail.html) message, which will be processed by the enclave, waits until receiving a [Mail](https://docs.conclave.net/mail.html) with the response, which will be serialized, and invokes the `decode` function, in `TribuoTask.kt` in order to deserialize the response to the correct type.
+The function then sends a [Mail](https://docs.conclave.net/mail.html) message, which will be processed by the enclave, waits until receiving a [Mail](https://docs.conclave.net/mail.html) with the response, which will be serialized, and invokes the `decode` function in `TribuoTask.kt` in order to deserialize the response to the correct type.

 When the `enclave` receives a [Mail](https://docs.conclave.net/mail.html) message, it